 Section 1881(b) sets out the eligibility framework.
 Subsection (b)(1) requires that the individual:

-Section 1881(b)(4) establishes the 30-month coordination of benefits period during which group health plan coverage pays primary and Medicare pays secondary.
+Section 1881 also sits alongside the Medicare Secondary Payer rules that create the 30-month coordination of benefits period, during which group health plan coverage pays primary and Medicare pays secondary.
 This protection has profound financial consequences for Georgia beneficiaries with employer-sponsored insurance, which we explain in detail below.

 Section 1881(c) establishes the payment framework.
 The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA, Public Law 110-275) Section 153 implemented the ESRD Prospective Payment System (ESRD PPS) effective January 1, 2011, replacing the previous composite rate structure with a bundled per-treatment payment that includes dialysis treatments, ESRD-related drugs (including erythropoiesis-stimulating agents like Epogen and Aranesp), laboratory tests, and supplies.
 The Affordable Care Act of 2010 (Public Law 111-148) Section 3401 expanded the bundled payment further by incorporating previously separately billable items.

 Section 1881(d) authorizes the ESRD Network organizations.
-CMS contracts with 18 ESRD Networks nationwide to provide beneficiary education, grievance investigation, quality monitoring, and data collection.
+CMS contracts with regional ESRD Networks nationwide to provide beneficiary education, grievance investigation, quality monitoring, and data collection.
 ESRD Network 6 (Southeastern Kidney Council) serves Georgia along with North Carolina and South Carolina.

-Effective Date Rules for ESRD Medicare Entitlement (42 CFR 406.13)
+When Does Your ESRD Medicare Coverage Begin?
+(42 CFR 406.13)

 The regulatory framework at 42 CFR 406.13 establishes when ESRD Medicare entitlement begins.
 The rules vary based on treatment modality and whether self-care training occurs.

 Home dialysis with early self-care training (Month 1 entitlement).
-If the beneficiary completes self-care dialysis training and home dialysis begins within 3 months of starting dialysis, entitlement begins the first day of the month dialysis began.
-This is the Month 1 entitlement rule.
+Coverage can begin as early as the first month of a regular course of dialysis if three things are true: the beneficiary takes part in a home-dialysis training program offered by a Medicare-certified training facility during the first 3 months, the doctor expects them to finish training and do their own dialysis at home, and they maintain a regular course of dialysis throughout the waiting period that would otherwise apply.
 For a beneficiary who begins dialysis in January 2026 and starts home dialysis after training in February 2026, Medicare ESRD entitlement starts January 1, 2026.
 This saves 3 months of out-of-pocket dialysis costs and is the single most important financial strategy in early-stage ESRD planning.

 The 30-month coordination of benefits period is the most consequential financial provision in the ESRD Medicare framework for beneficiaries with employer-sponsored insurance.
 Section 1862(b)(1)(C) of the Social Security Act and the implementing regulations at 42 CFR 411.160 through 42 CFR 411.184 establish that when a Medicare ESRD beneficiary also has group health plan coverage, the GHP pays primary for 30 months from the first month of Medicare ESRD eligibility, and Medicare pays secondary during that period.
 After the 30-month coordination period ends, Medicare becomes primary and the GHP becomes secondary.